|

 11 of 11 people found the following review helpful:

 The book is about power, manipulation, boundaries, lies and evil as they exist within ourselves and the people around us.
 They don't require that we believe in them to exist, but if we're able to recognize them for what they are it helps.
 Recognizing it doesn't make it easy, but it makes it possible.
+Peck's premises mightn't be entirely correct, as some suggest.
+But whether it's 'evil' or merely something not evil that could get a job being evil if there was such an occupation, Peck's approach works.
+I recommend this book for anyone who knows, loves, cares about and

 lives with the agonies of the phenomenon Peck calls 'evil'.

-Suggestion Box Your comments can help make our site better for everyone.
+| Suggestion Box Your comments can help make our site better for everyone.
 If you've found something incorrect, broken, or frustrating on this page, let us know so that we can improve it.
 Please note that we are unable to respond directly to suggestions made via this form.
 If you need help with an order, please contact Customer Service.
 Please mark as many of the following boxes that apply:

 Comments or Examples: Examples: Missing information such as dimensions and model number, typos, inaccuracies, etc. |